 Baking powder contains bicarbonate of soda alongside cream of tartar, and sometimes cornstarch, or cornflour.
 Cream of tartar is a dry acid, and this reacts with the bicarbonate of soda.
 This means that baking powder can be used in recipes without an additional acidic ingredient.

 This mixture of ingredients means that baking powder offers dual leavening.
 The first occurs when the baking powder is mixed into the wet ingredients in a recipe, and the second is when the baking powder is heated in the oven.
+Baking powder is not the same thing as bicarbonate of soda, and is not a good choice for cleaning.

 Soda crystals are chemically similar to bicarbonate of soda, but they are not interchangeable.
 Soda crystals are sodium carbonate decahydrate, whereas bicarbonate of soda is sodium bicarbonate.